shemetz/AlternativeRotation/Readme.md

 This is the most common standard for token images.

-Both of the above hotkeys are **configurable** as normal - i.e. to change them you can open the "Configure Controls" settings window, click "Alternative Rotation", and then change the hotkeys.
+Both of the above hotkeys are **configurable** as normal - i.e. to change them you can open the "Configure Controls" settings window, click "Alternative Rotation", and then change the hotkeys.  **Note about the R key**:  Previously this key was the default rotation key used, but Foundry V13 added a new default keybinding, R to toggle ruler;  for this reason I changed this module's default key to O.

 By default, *"Fast Preview"* is enabled in the settings.
 It makes your token rotation feel fast and responsive, but it will not update the token until you let go of the hotkey; this means the other players will only see the changes when you